Just-Deep-Learn-It/BergersComptentMoutons/README.md

 Once downloaded and unzipped, put the path to the data (part_A) in the `Data_management.ipynb` notebook and run it to create the required folders, to generate the ground-truth density maps, to pre-process the images and density maps (cropping, flipping) and to split the training set in 90% of training and 10% of validation.

+After putting the path to the data (part_A) in the `Data_vizualization.ipynb` notebook, you can run it to vizualise an image and the corresponding generated ground-truth density map.

 ## Project structure

 The project is structured as following: